 Day Programs

 Outpatient day programs have the highest level of care and structure provided within an outpatient setting.
-In a day program, you commit to meeting five to seven days per week at an outpatient facility for multiple hours each day.
-You participate in therapy sessions, group counseling, biofeedback, and other therapies, such as art or music therapy.
-You can return home after each session, either to your family or a sober living home.3
+In a day program, you commit to meeting five to seven days per week at a facility for multiple hours each day.
+You may participate in therapy sessions, group counseling, biofeedback and other therapies, such as art or music therapy.
+These programs allow you to return home after each session, either to your family or a sober living home.3

 Intensive Outpatient Programs

 An intensive outpatient program (IOP) establishes a treatment plan with defined, measurable milestones.
-As milestones are met, the time commitment required decreases.
+As milestones are met, the required time commitment decreases.
 IOPs are an excellent option if you are serious about abstaining from Vicodin but still need to work and perform daily responsibilities.
-You attend multiple sessions for a few hours each week for counseling sessions, group therapy, relapse prevention education, and attendance in a 12-step or similar recovery support group.3
+You attend multiple sessions for a few hours each week that include counseling sessions, group therapy, relapse prevention education and attendance in a 12-step or similar recovery support group.3

 Structured Doctors’ Visits